30 Lake Waramaug Road

 Named Waramaug after the chief of the Wyantenock Tribe, the name translates to “place of good fishing.”
 The tribe had hunting grounds near the falls on the Housatonic River, now referred to as "Lover's Leap", wintered in the area now covered by Lake Lillinonah, and made Lake Waramaug their summer residence.
 The state purchased land for the park in 1920, offering the only public access on the lake.

-Places to stay within 20km of Lake Waramaug State Park Campground include New Milford Historical Society Museum, Wyndham Southbury approximately 17.8 km away, Motel 6 approximately 19.4 km away, The Mayflower Inn & Spa located at 118 Woodbury Road approximately 6.0 km away, and Stony Hill Inn.
+Places to stay within 20km of Lake Waramaug State Park Campground include Wyndham Southbury located at 1284 Strongtown Road approximately 17.8 km away, Motel 6 located at 21 Stony Hill Road, The Mayflower Inn & Spa approximately 6.0 km away, Stony Hill Inn, and The Milestone Inn.